 Doubs’ NFL Draft scouting report overview

-Romeo Doubs Player Profile
+Doubs’ Player Profile

 If you’re shocked at Doubs’ dominance in college, don’t be.
 At Jefferson High School in Los Angeles, California, Doubs was essentially the high school football equivalent of Thanos.

 As a senior, Doubs carried the ball 93 times for 1,757 yards and 28 touchdowns.
-He also caught the ball 13 times for 354 yards and 5 touchdowns.
+Additionally, he caught the ball 13 times for 354 yards and 5 touchdowns.
 On top of his offensive production, Doubs also recorded 18 career interceptions in three seasons on the defensive side of the ball.
 If that wasn’t enough, he even returned 10 kicks for an average of 45.9 yards per return.

 Doubs’ production would imply that he was a coveted recruit, but for whatever reason, he wasn’t.
 After logging a 4.72 40-yard dash and a 33-inch vertical at 6’2″, 176 pounds, Doubs fell under the radar.
 He was unranked on ESPN’s board and a mere three-star recruit on 247 Sports.
 Still, Doubs received scholarship offers from Power Five schools like Rutgers, Boston College, and Washington State.

-Romeo Doubs’ career at Nevada
+Doubs’ career at Nevada